 When the summer break from school arrives, parents all over the country must have plans in place to keep their children occupied on rainy days.
-Let’s face it, there are no shortage of them in this country.
+Let’s face it, there is no shortage of them in this country.
 Keeping children occupied is an art form that is only achieved with experience.
 They often have a short attention span and so many creative ideas must be considered to keep them from driving their parents insane.

 If you are a parent who is dreading the upcoming holidays, here are some ideas for keeping your kids occupied for a while if it is too wet for them to play outside.